Last updated

 Credit: Telus

-The Telus 4G LTE network is the largest in the country and reaches over 99% of Canadians.
-As you can see above, it also expands into the remote regions of the Yukon, Northwest Territories, and Nunavut, areas that Bell and Rogers have largely ignored.
-Considering that, the Telus network is the best option for wireless coverage in Canada.
+As you can see above, Telus' rural coverage includes 4G LTE support.
+The network spans the Yukon, Northwest Territories, and Nunavut.
+Bell and Rogers have largely ignored these areas.
+Considering that, the Telus network is the best option for wireless coverage in those areas.

 Telus coverage in my area

-Telus cellular coverage is nearly everywhere in Canada’s biggest cities.
-Even 5G service is available throughout most urban and suburban regions.
-Smaller towns and most major highways have 4G LTE service but will see more 5G coverage over the next couple of years.
+Telus cellular coverage is available in most of Canada’s biggest cities.
+Even 5G service is available throughout most urban and suburban regions, including Vancouver, Alberta, the Greater Toronto Area, and Montreal.
+However, Telus continues to expand its 5G footprint.
+In Canada, smaller towns and most major highways have 4G LTE service, covered by Telus.

 Compare Telus coverage: Bell, Rogers, and Freedom Mobile